Readm/MagicFork/README.md

 # MagicFork
-Fork in a new terminal in python.
+Fork in a new terminal to interactive in python.

 ## Usage: